ology/Date-Baha-i/README.md

 Date-Baha-i
 ===========

-Convert to and from Baha'i dates
+Perl API module to convert to and from Baha'i dates.